As the other articles on this site about Yosemite describe, it is known that Yosemite is truly a treasure of America and the planet.

 Check the Yosemite National Park Service page for up to date road closures and alerts.
 The free shuttle runs all year round (when not impacted by Covid-19).

-You should also bring tire chains.
-They are sometimes required on all Yosemite roads, weather depending.
+Note: You should also bring tire chains and know how to use them!
+Snow chains are often required on all Yosemite roads, weather depending.

 Is it Worth Visiting Yosemite in Winter?

-Despite these closures, there are still many great Yosemite winter adventures at your fingertips, so don’t be put off from visiting!
+Despite these road closures, there are still many great Yosemite winter adventures at your fingertips, so don’t be put off from a winter road trip to Yosemite!

 Best Spots for Hiking in Yosemite in Winter